Trade directory · Iowa City metro · Iowa

 What license do I need to work as an HVAC contractor in Iowa City?

-You need an Iowa Mechanical Contractor License from the Iowa Department of Public Health.
-This requires passing a state exam, proving 4 years experience or completing an approved apprenticeship, and maintaining a $10,000 surety bond.
+You need an Iowa Mechanical Contractor License through the Iowa Department of Public Health, plus journeyman certification.
+This requires passing trade and business exams and proving 4 years of experience.

 Q/02

-How much do HVAC permits cost in Iowa City?
+How much does a typical HVAC system replacement cost in Iowa City?

 Q/03